distribusion/retailer_api_documentation/source/index.html.md

 ![alt text](/images/distribusion-it-team.png)

 You can use our API to access Distribusion content and book bus rides.
-We have put a lot of thoughts into making it as easy as possible to integrate with us.
+We have put a lot of thought into making it as easy as possible to integrate with us.
 Have fun and share your feedback with us!

-In this new API, Distribusion aim to standardize the stations codes across the bus industry, the same way IATA did in the flight industry.
-Our stations code are designed to represent specific locations using a set of 8 capital letters.
+In this new API, Distribusion aims to standardize the stations codes across the bus industry, the same way IATA did in the flight industry.
+Our station codes are designed to represent specific locations using a set of 8 capital letters.
 The construction of such code follow a simple logic:

 - The first two letters represent the country
 - The next three, the city in which the station is located